jfrench206/audio-vibrator/README.md

 `npm run start`

 That'll get you running - point your browser at localhost:3000 and the app should be there.
+Edit the files in /src and /assets and watch your app hot reload as you save :D WebPack is cool.

-To build production artifact:
+To build production artifact (this creates the /docs folder, like the one I'm using to serve the page from GitHub Pages):

 `npm run build`